New York’s Medical Marijuana Workers’ Compensation

 New York’s Public Health Law permits the use of medical marijuana to be recommended to treat severely debilitating or life threatening conditions such as cancer, HIV, ALS, Parkinson’s disease, spinal cord injury with spasticity, epilepsy, inflammatory bowel disease, neuropathy, and Huntington’s disease (see Public Health Law § 3360).
 The regulation also allows for the use of medical marijuana to treat severely debilitating pain as an alternative to opioids use as long as the underlying condition is expressly noted on the patient’s medical marijuana certification.
 To complicate matters further, the patient must also have an associated condition: cachexia or wasting syndrome, severe or chronic pain, severe nausea, seizures, or severe or persistent muscle spasms (see Public Health Law § 3360[ii]; 10 NYCRR 1004.2[a]).

 If the treating provider finds that the claimant does qualify for the use of medical marijuana, the next step is getting it authorized by the carrier.
 Provider’s must adhere to the New York State medical treatment guidelines when seeking a specific treatment option.
 If that option is not covered by the guidelines, the doctor must then file a MG-2.0 variance form specifically noting that the patient/claimant adheres to the use of medical marijuana and explain why treatment options covered by the guidelines are not appropriate or sufficient.
 The doctor must also provide proof of his registration to prescribe medical marijuana as well as a copy of the claimant’s certification to legally obtain medical marijuana in New York.
 Only then will the Board consider the merits of the doctor’s request.

-In the event you are seeking the use of medical marijuana as a treatment option in your claim, consult with an experienced Workers’ Compensation attorney to help navigate this process.
+In the event you are seeking the use of medical marijuana as a treatment option in your claim, consult with an experience Workers’ Compensation attorney to help navigate this process.